 Students falling below the following standards will be designated as not meeting satisfactory academic progress.
 Failure to meet satisfactory progress will result in either Academic Probation or Academic Suspension.

 Academic Probation Definition: a warning which indicates the student may not be on track to graduate because of poor academic performance.
 The student may remain in the program, but his/her academic progress will be monitored.

-Students not meeting the criteria below will be placed on Academic Probation:
+Students will be placed on Academic Probation when they meet the following criteria: